 PATCH – Parish Action on Traffic Calming and Highways working group

 This working group was formed at the end of 2020 to work on recommendations for Traffic Calming throughout the parish.
 The working group produced a summary report of issues in December 2020.
-The Chair and Clerk met with Councillor Brain and County Highways in January 2021 to discuss the whole parish, and will be updating full council on January 19th to consider the possible ways forward on this matter.
+The Chair and Clerk met with Councillor Brain and County Highways in January 2021 and March 2021 to discuss the whole parish, and will be updating full council on April 27th on potential new traffic calming measures and highways maintenance.